eugene2owl/imageholder/README.md

 ## Integration with AWS SQS
 Application does poll messages from SQS queue, parse and process them.
-It uses long polling and batch technologies while polling messages from the queue.
+It uses long polling and batching technologies while polling messages from the queue.

 ## Integration with AWS SNS
 Application does build notifications with appropriate text and sends them to SNS topic.

 ### Email received by email subscribed on the SNS topic
 <img src="https://raw.githubusercontent.com/eugene2owl/imageholder/main/src/assets/sns-email.png" alt="drawing" width="800"/>

+## Integration with AWS Lambda
+Application does call Lambda function using AWS SDK client for the Lambda service (as it does for all other AWS services too).